dirkpetersen/nvflare-cancer/README.md

-# (Not needed for this Project): Deploying a new NVFlare
+# (Not needed right now): Deploying a new NVFlare Project

 The documentation below is not required for the current project that is exploring NVFlare in cancer research, however it can be useful if you would like to install your own production level NVFlare system